Powassan virus in children. Case reports

 Powassan virus (POWV) is a tick-borne illness that can cause severe encephalitis.
 Animal studies have shown the virus can be transmitted to humans following a tick bite within 15 minutes.
 However, the cases described in a recent article “Powassan Virus Encephalitis Following Brief Attachment of Connecticut Deer Ticks” by Feder et al. “strongly suggest that infected ticks may also rapidly transmit POWV to people.”

 Powassan virus in children is not often reported.
-In this article, the authors describe two cases involving infants with tick bites who developed Powassan virus encephalitis.
+In this article, the authors describe powassan virus in children involving two infants with tick bites who developed Powassan virus encephalitis.
 As the authors point out, their case report not only demonstrates that rapid transmission of POWV can occur, but it highlights the importance for parents/caregivers to follow tick bite prevention methods.
 In these cases, adults unknowingly exposed their children to ticks infected with Powassan virus.

 Powassan virus encephalitis in two children